Music of Final Fantasy XV: Additional media

-In addition to Final Fantasy XV, the game received additional media as part of a move to prevent the story spanning multiple games: this project was dubbed the "Final Fantasy XV Universe", and included Platinum Demo, the CGI feature film Kingsglaive, the original net animation series Brotherhood, and the mobile title Justice Monsters V. The music for Brotherhood was composed by Yasuhisa Inoue and Susumi Akizuki of Righttrack.
+In addition to Final Fantasy XV, the game received various forms of expanded media as part of a move to prevent the story spanning multiple games: this project was dubbed the "Final Fantasy XV Universe", and included Platinum Demo, the CGI feature film Kingsglaive, the original net animation series Brotherhood, and the mobile title Justice Monsters V. The music for Brotherhood was composed by Yasuhisa Inoue and Susumi Akizuki of Righttrack.
 For Justice Monsters V, the music was composed by a five-member team from the music production company, Unique Note.

 The music for Kingsglaive was composed by John R. Graham, with additional themes by Shimomura taken from her score for Final Fantasy XV.
 Suzuki also worked on the Kingsglaive soundtrack.
 Shimomura also composed the film's main theme.
 Graham had previously contributed to the score of Square Enix's Bloodmasque and the 2014 film The Forger.
 For a few of Shimomura's pieces used in the film, the arrangement was altered to make it darker and add scale.
 Some tracks, such as "Battle for the Crown City", changed a lot during the score's development based on the scene it was set to within the film.
 While both orchestral and electronic elements were used in the score, the film's director Takeshi Nozue insisted on keeping the electronic elements to a minimum and fuse those that existed with the score to create a distorted clash of elements.
 This was due to the story of the film revolving around Lucis' Crystal and the rules surrounding its magic, in addition to the story focusing on the differing reactions of people facing extraordinary circumstances.